GrahamLea/simple-log/etc/README.txt

 1. Have the simple-log.jar in your classpath.

-2. Have a 'simplelog.properties' file in the root directory of your classpath (a file or in a JAR).
+2. Have a 'simplelog.properties' file in a directory or JAR that is on your classpath.
    Simple Log will not fail if this file is not present, but it will not produce any output.
    A template properties file is included with the release.